-The UCF Graduate Student Handbook (https://graduate.ucf.edu/student-handbook/) and the Texts & Technology Ph.D. program handbook serve as your main guides throughout your doctoral career.
+The UCF Graduate Student Handbook and the Texts & Technology Ph.D. program handbook serve as your main guides throughout your doctoral career.
 The Graduate Student Handbook includes university information, policies, requirements, and guidance for all graduate students.
 The program handbook describes the details about graduate study and requirements in the Texts & Technology program.
 While both of these handbooks are wonderful resources, know that you are always welcome to talk with faculty and staff in T&T and in the Graduate College at any time.